Fast Evaluation of Unbiased Atomic Forces in ab initio Variational Monte Carlo via the Lagrangian Technique: Application to organic molecules in rMD17 dataset

-{ } Table~{\ref{tab:rmse}} reports, for each molecule, the root-mean-square error (RMSE, in kcal mol$^{-1}$ \AA $^{-1}$) of all force components --- i.e., $N_{\mathrm{atoms}}\times 3$ directions $\times$ 100 structures --- relative to CCSD(T).
-Figure~{\ref{fig:RMSE}} reports, for each molecule, the violin plot of the distribution of RMSE in 100 configurations for selected methods.
+{ } Table~{\ref{tab:rmse}} reports the RMSE of all force components (i.e., $N_{\mathrm{atoms}}\times 3$ directions $\times$ 100 structures) relative to CCSD(T) for each molecule.
+Figure~{\ref{fig:RMSE}} shows, for each molecule, the violin plot of the distribution of RMSE in 100 configurations for selected methods.
 We first emphasize that the benefit of the Lagrangian technique is evident from Table~{\ref{tab:rmse}}.
-Comparing the CCSD(T) reference with biased VMC forces (i.e., without the Lagrangian-technique correction), the RMSEs are 5.29, 4.78, and 14.16 kcal mol$^{-1}$ Å$^{-1}$ for ethanol, benzene, malonaldehyde, respectively --- better than HF and SVWN, yet substantially worse than PBE for all systems.
-In contrast, the unbiased VMC forces developed in this study yield RMSEs of 3.64, 2.69, and 3.81 kcal mol$^{-1}$ \AA$^{-1}$ for ethanol, benzene, and malonaldehyde, respectively, against CCSD(T).
-Thus, when accurate forces are sought with only partially optimized wavefunctions, our correction scheme is essential.
+Comparing the CCSD(T) reference with biased VMC forces (i.e., without the Lagrangian-technique correction), the RMSEs are 2.924(9), 9.56(1), and 3.19(1) kcal mol$^{-1}$ Å$^{-1}$ for ethanol, malonaldehyde, and benzene respectively.
+In contrast, the unbiased VMC forces developed in this study yield RMSEs of 2.549(9), 7.00(1), and 2.18(1) kcal mol$^{-1}$ \AA$^{-1}$ for ethanol, malonaldehyde, and benzene respectively.
+They suggest that, when accurate forces are sought with only partially optimized wavefunctions, our correction scheme is essential.
+The VMC forces obtained with the fully optimized wavefunction yield RMSEs of 2.455(9), 7.19(1), and 2.54(1) kcal mol$^{-1}$ \AA$^{-1}$ for ethanol, malonaldehyde, and benzene respectively.
+They are very close to the unbiased VMC ones, demonstrating that, {\it even without optimizing the determinant part}, correcting the NV term can achieve force accuracies comparable to those obtained with fully optimized wavefunctions, thereby reducing optimization effort.